chusan17/yold-system/README.md

 - `yolov4-tiny.conv.29`
 <br>

-If you have prepared all of files, let's train YOLOv4 tiny with your datasets.
+If you have prepared all of files, Let's train YOLOv4 tiny with your datasets.
 ```
 !./darknet detector train /path/to/obj.data.txt /path/to/yolov4-tiny-custom.cfg /path/to/yolov4-tiny.conv.29 -dont_show -map
 ```